Detailed Guide forCorrectional Officers and Jailers in San Diego County

 Correctional Officers must be able to analyze situations accurately and react quickly when necessary.
 Communication skills are also important because Officers are expected to supervise inmates or wards with firmness, fairness, and tact.

 The table below reflects median wages for all Correctional Officers and Jailers in California’s State, local, and federal institutions.
 Correctional Officers who work for Department of Corrections and Rehabilitation typically earn higher wages than those working in federal, city, and county institutions.

-The median wage in 2016 for Correctional Officers and Jailers in California is $77,378 annually, or $37.20 hourly.
-The median wage for Correctional Officers and Jailers in San Diego County is $80,345 annually, or $38.63 hourly.
+The median wage in 2016 for Correctional Officers and Jailers in California was $77,378 annually, or $37.20 hourly.
+The median wage for Correctional Officers and Jailers in San Diego County was $80,345 annually, or $38.63 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 State of California Correctional Officers receive medical, vision, and dental benefits, enrollment in the California Public Employees Retirement System (CalPERS), paid holidays and vacation, and are members of the State Peace Officer/Firefighter retirement category.
 State Correctional Officers also receive a uniform replacement allowance and other monetary incentives based on education, fitness, and institution location.

 What Do Local Employers Say About Benefits?
 Of the 4 employers in San Diego County, all provide medical insurance, vacation, sick leave, dental insurance, retirement plan, and vision insurance, and most provide life insurance and paid time off bank benefits to Correctional Officers and Jailers who work full-time.

 Of the 4 employers surveyed who responded in San Diego County, who provides medical benefits, many reported that they pay half or more of the cost of medical insurance for full-time, and none reported that they pay half or more of the cost of medical insurance for part-time Correctional Officers and Jailers.